 Wilson is the best catcher in Mariners’ history and ranked in the top four in the American League in throwing out base stealers in every season from 1994-97 and led the AL in 1995 and 1997.

 Moyer was a little bit of a journeyman when he landed in Seattle in 1996 at age 33, having already played for five other teams.
 But he created his legacy with the Mariners, starting 323 games over the next 11 years — a team record when he finally departed in 2006.
 He went 145-87 with the Mariners.

 Buhner was a stalwart for the Mariners for over a decade and put up some great numbers like games played (1,440) and hits (1,255) and third all-time in home runs (307) and walks (788).
 Also won a Gold Glove in 1996.

 Rodriguez, as a Mariner, was a force to be dealt with in the post-season as he was 18 for 53 (.334 average) in the postseason with Seattle with three home runs.
-With the Mariners, Rodriguez had a .309 batting average and 189 home runs.
+Rodriguez had a .309 batting average with the Mariners and 189 home runs.
 Rodriguez was a force on the basepaths.

 Hernandez has the most wins in team history (158) and the best starter ERA (3.19) among a bevy of career bests and his perfect game against Tampa Bay in 2012 is the single-best pitching performance in the team’s history.
-Check out the best bookmakers for betting on baseball!

 Martinez played in more games than anyone in team history (2,055), scored more runs (1,219), has the second-best average (.312), the best on-base percentage by a long shot (.412 — Ken Phelps is next at .392), and a walk total that may never be broken (1,283 — Griffey is next with 819).
 And, well, he also had the biggest hit in team history, the double down the line to score Joey Cora and Griffey to beat the Yankees in 1995.